adamziel/django_translate/README.md

 ## Translating views:

-In order to translate messages in your views.py file, you need to use `trans` function provided by this app:
+In order to translate messages in your views.py file, you need to use `tranz` function provided by this app:

 ```python
 from django_translate.services import tranz